crypto-tools-inc/crypto-tools/README.md

 [Market](https://market.xyz) - Earn yield and leverage assets in isolated markets enabling permissonless DeFi with market-rules set by you and the community. `Polygon` `Fantom`

+[Solo.top](https://solo.top/#/index) - Single-Asset Mining Aggregator `Polygon` `BSC` `HECO` `OEC`

 #### Liquidity Solutions

 [Olympus DAO](https://olympusdao.finance/pro) - Olympus is the decentralized reserve currency of DeFi `Ethereum`

 [Universe Finance](https://universe.finance) - Maximizing your Uniswap V3 Return `Ethereum`

+### Portfolio Managers

+[Zapper](https://zapper.fi/) - Manage your entire web3 portfolio from DeFi to NFTs and whatever comes next.
+Invest in the latest opportunities from one convenient place.

+[Zerion](https://zerion.io/) - Zerion is the easiest way to build and manage your entire DeFi portfolio from one place.

 ## NFT